-Personal and confidential counseling is available by appointment to any student with the Vice President Student Services in the Student Development & Services office.
+Personal and confidential counseling is available by appointment to any student with the Vice President Student Success in the Office of Student Services & Development.
 Spiritual gifts questionnaires and personal inventory type tests are available to help students assess needs and direction in their lives.
 In addition, students can be directed to a counselor appropriate to their situation.
 SBIC maintains an on-going relationship with professional counselors.